zliobaite/zliobaite.github.io/_posts/2013-12-11-geographic-distance.md

 </script>
 </head>

 Suppose we have two objects with known geographic coordinates in [WGS84](http://en.wikipedia.org/wiki/World_Geodetic_System).
-Here is a simplified formula for calculating the Earth distance $D$ between these two objects in kilometres.
+Here is a simplified formula for calculating the Earth distance $D$ between these two objects in kilometers.
 $$
 D = 6378.137 \times \arccos(S)
 $$